tus/tus-resumable-upload-protocol/protocol.md

 ##### Tus-Checksum-Algorithm

 The `Tus-Checksum-Algorithm` response header MUST be a comma-separated list of the checksum algorithms supported by the server.
-The names of the checksum algorithms MUST only consist of lowercase ASCII characters.

 ##### Upload-Checksum